DimitriPalmer22/Relapse-Code-Documentation/_temp/Meeting Notes/02-17 Art Meeting Notes.md

 # Rylan
 - Buildings
 - Vents
-	- Like 95% done but some vertices nee
+	- Like 95% done but some vertices need to be merged and some bevels are fucked.

 # Dimitri
 - New outline shader.
 The game looks cleaner compared to the old ones